p0lntBreak/resume_app/README.md

 package:url_launcher/url_launcher.dart - not implemented

 ## Future Updates

--Add some animated widgets for interactions which is completely missing from the app
+- Add some animated widgets for interactions which is completely missing from the app
 - improve the landscape view
 - Add contents for the items in the navigation bar
 - Add a sign in page